 1 Heat oil in a medium-sized saucepan over gentle heat and add onion.
 Cook gently until tender.
 If onion begins burning but it’s not yet tender, add some warm water to stop it catching.

-2 Add the coriander (cilantro), cumin and chilli.
-Stir until fragrant then add the tomatoes and lentils.
+2 Add the coriander seeds, ground cumin and chilli powder.
+Stir until fragrant then add the tomatoes, lentils and water.
 Turn heat to low, partially cover with a lid and simmer away until lentils are cooked and tender, about 30 minutes but could be more, or could be less.
 Stir often towards the end of cooking because it can start to catch on the bottom of the pan.

 3 Season with salt – you’ll need plenty to bring out the flavour.
 Serve with yoghurt and HEAPS of fresh coriander.